lonkaars/avans-arcade/docs/architecture.md

   Our game doesn't need this capability for any visual effects.
 Leaving this feature out will lead to a simpler hardware design
+- Sprites are positioned relative to the viewport, not the background layer

+  This leads to a simpler hardware architecture for the foreground sprite rendering component.
+Since the CPU is already likely to reposition all foreground sprites on every frame, the position calculation is moved to hardware to software.

 ## Hardware design schematics